lewagonlisbon/programming4everybody/README.md

 For each session, a private link to the Zoom meeting will be shared on the course Slack channel before the beginning of the lesson.

 **N.B:** to keep the course as interactive as possible, if you share your screen with the rest of the participants, we ask you to do it for **no more than 2 minutes** per session, excluding any eventual extra presentation 🙋🏼‍♀️🙋🏽‍♂️ <br>
-The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.
+🔒 The Zoom meetings and Slack workspace are **private**, and only authorised participants can access them.

 ## Going further

 Can't wait to know more about programming? **[Apply to Le Wagon](http://www.lewagon.com/lisbon/apply)**, and learn how to build the app of your dreams with us! 🚀

-By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our bootcamp manager Fernando](https://app.slack.com/client/T0110B1KQP3/D011C474D2P/user_profile/U011PACG01W).
+By completing this course, **you get a special 10% off the next Lisbon course tuition**, and you can combine this discount with any other active scholarship! 🇵🇹 Applications are open for our next batches, check out the dates on our website and [get in touch with our admissions manager Fernando](https://app.slack.com/client/T0110B1KQP3/D011C474D2P/user_profile/U011PACG01W).

 You can also follow us on [Meetup](https://www.meetup.com/Le-Wagon-Lisbon-Coding-Station), [Facebook](https://www.facebook.com/lewagonlisbon) and [Instagram](https://www.instagram.com/lewagonlisbon), and stay involved in our amazing community 🤩